BoxcarsAI/boxcars/README.md

 We will be adding more examples soon, but here are a couple to get you started.
 First, you'll need to set up your environment variables for OpenAI and Google SERP (OPENAI_ACCESS_TOKEN, SERPAPI_API_KEY).
 If you prefer not to set these variables in your environment, you can pass them directly into the API.

-In the examples below, we added one rubygem to load the environment at the first line, but depending on what you want, you might not need this.
+In the examples below, we added one Ruby gem to load the environment at the first line, but depending on what you want, you might not need this.
 ```ruby
 require "dotenv/load"
 require "boxcars"